 After we got attitudes back on the right track, and breakfast dishes put away, my girls and I headed off for a birthday shopping date.

 The one where we do awesome mom-and-daughter things together, right?

 Things like miss exits on the freeway, and get grumpy at my girls because I feel like a bad driver.

-Things like bite my tongue so I don’t tell my passive nine-year old which Christmas stocking she really wants.
+Things like bite my tongue so I don’t tell eleven-year old what bedroom décor she really wants.

-Things like swallow back arguments with my almost-twelve-year old daughter over what birthday party supplies are her style.
+Things like swallow back arguments with my thirteen-year old daughter over what party supplies are her style.
 Or my style.
 Or whatever.

 Yeah, those kinds of things.
 I’m pretty amazing like that.

-After a morning of Christmas and birthday shopping, my girls and I settled into a table at Chick-fil-A. Meal times are important to me, and I usually try to be pretty intentional about the “table talk” that happens over a meal- even if it’s fast food.
+After a morning of shopping, my girls and I settled into a table at Chick-fil-A. Meal times are important to me, and I usually try to be pretty intentional about the “table talk” that happens over a meal- even if it’s fast food.